Jordalenko/Wern-Fawr-B-B/README.md

 ### Known Issues

+- Some images in the Cottages and Rooms carousels were somewhat pixellated.
+I had to work with these placeholders as they are all I could gather from the existing site.
+Consider them placeholders with a recommendation to client to revise.
 - duplicate links to brochure for detail buttons on amenities cards and accommodation galleries to reduce scope.
 - booking form is not checking actual availability due to scope of that feature.
 - testimonial links navigate to google and trip advisor pages for the farm and not specific reviews.